GNATS: Usage

 GNATS is used by GNU packages and NetBSD.
-The Apache Software Foundation used the software from 1996–2002, and the Mutt project until 2006.
+The Apache Software Foundation used the software from 1996 to 2002, and the Mutt project until 2006.
 It is also used, or was used in the past, by the FreeBSD Project, OpenBSD, Juniper Networks, Nordic Optical Telescope, CERN, Green Bank Telescope, NRAO AIPS++, European Software Institute, and the BaBar Project at SLAC.

 In early June 2014, FreeBSD announced concrete plans to migrate from GNATS to Bugzilla, claiming that Bugzilla supports finer granularity for categories and keywords.
 Furthermore, the announcement states that GNATS is missing many features that people expect from a modern bug tracker.

 It has been described as having been "the cornerstone" of free software bug-tracking systems.

 History

 GNATS was written by Heinz G. Seidl of Cygnus Solutions, inspired by BSD Unix's sendbug and filebug programs, and had its first stable release in 1992.
 Initially, its only interface was via email, but multiple web and graphical interfaces were later added.
 During the 1990s, other Cygnus employees rewrote it, and a further major rewrite was done for release 4, with other features contributed by users.

 Although GNATS is still in use, development slowed since the 4.1 release in 2005.
-Several changes lingered in the developers' source code repository, and a 4.2 release was discussed in 2012 but no official release was made until some further development, leading to release 4.2.0 on the 28th of February 2015.
+Several changes lingered in the developers' source code repository, and a 4.2 release was discussed in 2012 but no official release was made until some further development, leading to release 4.2.0 on 28 February 2015.